michelemendel/genvaeg/README.md

 # Manually testing the app using cURL

-To reset the database and get an easier read of users and URLs, see CLI below
+To reset the database and get a prettier list of users and URLs, see CLI below

 ### Pre